danny-elle/soc-analyst-portfolio/writeups/wireshark-traffic-analysis.md

 ## Lessons Learned

+- **Nmap Scans** learned to filter in WireShark for commands nmap -sT (3-way handshake) and nmap -sU (UDP scan).
+- **ARP Poisoning & MITM** identified ARP spoofing activity, analyzed intercepted HTTP traffic to attacker, and extracted credentials and user-submitted data from HTTP requests.
 - **Wireshark filters** are powerful when paired with an understanding of protocol structures.
 - **Attention to packet details** (like opcodes, headers, payloads) is critical for accurate answers.
 - **Decryption setup** using key log files opens deeper inspection layers.